Compare Electricity & Natural Gas Rates in New York

 – Randy A. City of Poughkeepsie

-Getting the best New York electricity and natural gas rates can be hard.
+Getting the best electricity and natural gas rates in New York can be hard.
 Prices fluctuate, and different companies will quote you different rates.
 And, as a small business, you likely don’t have the negotiating power to argue for better rates–you’re stuck taking what is given to you.

 Over the past 22 years we have helped over 519,000 businesses take charge of their energy costs.
 With a combined usage of 18 billion KwH and 18.9 million MCF we have the experience, buying power and relationships to help navigate your business through this volatile energy market and get the best pricing available.